akashin/akashin.me/_drafts/incrementality-in-software-systems.md

 This all brings us to a question of **incrementality** - how do we design our systems in such way that we don't need to do the same thing twice?

+We are going to apply the following 3-step thinking process:

+1. Generate a collection of concrete solutions (possibly partial) to incrementality problem
+2. Try to fit describe all solutions with a general model
+3. Use this model to fill the gaps and predict other possible solutions

-- Brute-force tree traversal
+Brute-force tree traversal:
 - Checkpointing
 - Backtracking
 - Re-doing

+Example solutions:
 - Docker
 - OverlayFS
 - CRIU